 Volumetric Modulated Arc Therapy (VMAT)

-Volumetric Modulated Arc Therapy (VMAT) is a type of image-guided and intensity-modulated radiation therapy (IMRT) that become widely used in the 2000s.
+Volumetric Modulated Arc Therapy (VMAT) is a type of image-guided and intensity-modulated radiation therapy (IMRT) that became widely used in the 2000s.
 RapidArc is a brand of VMAT from a company that makes linear accelerators (machines used to deliver radiation).
 Your provider may use the names VMAT or RapidArc.

 How long does treatment take with VMAT?